Ken's huge drip fed waste oil heater in the building process.

 The type of oil that can be used in this heater is engine oil, from cars, or trucks, transmission fluid, diesel, fish & chip shop old waste canola oil.

-Basically it needs to be engine oil without contaminates any oil will work in this heater, and the best of all is all of the above is available locally and totally free.
+Basically it needs to be engine oil without contaminates any oil will work in this heater, and the best of all is all of the above is available locally in large quantities.

-It's the kind of heater, I trust, I can leave it for hours, go into town come back and it's sill the same as when you left.
+It's the kind of heater, I trust, I can leave it for hours, go into town come back and it's sill the same temperture as when you left.
 It doesn't alter, once you have it set.
-I use a brass needle valve for the oil feed.
+I use a brass needle valve/air line taps for the oil feed.
 Needle valves makes waste oil burning safer.
 So if you are making one just from the website please invest in a needle valve, they are not cheap, but well worth it.
 It has to be totally safe.
-A catchment area under your fire for any spills that may or may not happen.
+A catchment area under your fire for any spills/cleaning that may or may not happen.
 Be vigilant about the place you install it.

 Even though its safe you still need to be careful.